modm-io/modm/examples/generic/ethernet/README.md

 scons -Q build=release program
 ```

-Connect the Nucleo Ethernet port to the capture interface and start the capture
+Connect the board Ethernet port to the capture interface and start the capture
 before running the `program` command.
 Monitor the ST-LINK virtual COM port at
 115200 baud, 8 data bits, no parity, and 1 stop bit.
 The serial log reports
 initialization, link transitions, the alternating transmit APIs used, and the